jakernodle/Top-100-Albums/README.md

 # Top-100-Albums
 This is a simple UICollectionView example with asynchronous image loading using Kingfisher, Alamofire for network requests, and a completly programmatic UI.
+Though Top-100-Albums is a simple 2 screen application, it displays the way swift projects should be structure in a production setting.

 # How to run the example?
 1. Clone this repo